Statistical analysis for sparse high-throughput sequencing

 Detailed documentation is available in the vignette following installation.
 For instructions on using R, please see the R introduction.

-After installing the package, calling vignette("metagenomeSeq") will provide a manual for an overview of the typical metagenomic analysis.This should produce a document similar to this.
+After installing the package, calling vignette("metagenomeSeq") will provide a manual for an overview of the typical metagenomic analysis.This should produce a document similar to the devel vignette or release vignette.

-For a list of functions available in the package and more information about parameter inputs for a particular function call:Or take a look at the user manual.
+For a list of functions available in the package and more information about parameter inputs for a particular function call:Or take a look at the devel user manual or the release user manual.

 Two sample datasets are provided within the package.